mfojtik/elisinwonderland/wp-content/plugins/social-media-builder/readme.txt

 * New option: Availability to define share text.

 = 1.1.6 =
-* New option: Align social buttons to center
+* New option: Align social buttons to center.

 = 1.1.5 =
-* Javascript bug fixed
+* Javascript bug fixed.

 = 1.1.4 =
 * Code cleenup.